luizbuschetto/feulgen_nuclei_segmentation/README.md

 <img src="fig/abstract_figure.png" alt="process_overview">

 The first step consists in getting the image file of the scanned slide and submit it to the corresponding <a href="https://www.zeiss.com/microscopy/int/products/microscope-software/zen-lite.html">software</a> to generate the image patches (cropping process) that will be used to train the network.
 The software generate images of 1200x1600 pixels.
-Training the network (training.ipynb) for semantic segmentation is the second step, where we used the <a href="https://www.fast.ai/">fast.ai</a> framework.
-The post-processing step (post-processing.py) consists in using image processing methods to improve the outcome of the network.
-The last step is the evaluation (evaluation.py) of the results, which was done in post-processed images using the \ac{IoU} metric.
+Training the network for semantic segmentation is the second step, where we used the <a href="https://www.fast.ai/">fast.ai</a> framework.
+The post-processing step consists in using image processing methods to improve the outcome of the network.
+The last step is the evaluation of the results, which was done in post-processed images using the IoU metric.

+<h1>Post-processing and Evaluation</h1>
+On this step, we can use the "post-processing-and-evaluation.py".
+It takes as input three images: the input image, the network output, and the ground truth.
+It will apply the post-processing step and calculate the IoU for the image.

 Unfortunately, for legal reasons (patient data), we cannot share the data and the pre-treined model.
 For further information, refer to: